 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-Visit the OneVPN website and you'll find a long list of impressive features.
-It offers 68 locations, "ad-free streaming with a built-in ad-blocker", zero logging, malware protection, NAT firewall, wide protocol support (OpenVPN, PPTP, L2TP, OpenConnect) and 24/7 technical support by email, and remote assistance if required.
+Visit the OneVPN website and you'll find a long list of features.
+It claims to offer 390+ servers in 57 countries, optimized streaming with a built-in ad-blocker, zero logging, malware protection, a NAT firewall, wide protocol support (OpenVPN, PPTP, L2TP, IKEv2, OpenConnect) and 24/7 live chat on hand to deal with any problems.

-There are Windows, Mac and Android clients, with an iOS app allegedly coming soon, and the service supports simultaneous connections from up to three devices.
+There are Windows, Mac and Android clients, with iOS supported via a third-party app (Cisco AnyConnect), and the service supports simultaneous connections from up to five devices.

 - Want to try OneVPN?
 Check out the website here

-There are at least more payment options than usual, including credit and debit cards, PayPal, Bitcoin, gift cards and more.
+There are many more payment options than usual, including credit and debit cards, PayPal, Bitcoin, gift cards and more.

-OneVPN also offers a basic money-back guarantee, although with several limits.
-You have to request a refund in the first seven days, and you must not have transferred more than 3GB of data – plus you have to ‘state a reason’ for your claim.
-That should provide cover if you have problems connecting, or performance is poor, but other services might give you 30 days to claim with no conditions at all.
+OneVPN also offers a 7-day money-back guarantee, although with several restrictions.
+You only qualify if you 'are less than completely satisfied with our services or feel that OneVPN does not match your standard needs of a VPN', for instance, and you must state a reason when you ask for a refund.
+Also, you must not have transferred more than 3GB of data.
+That should provide cover if you have problems connecting, or performance is poor, but other services might give you more time to claim with no conditions at all.